The Thousand Tiny Surrenders of Burnout

 The person you were before burnout, with all her patterns and beliefs, is precisely who ran aground in the first place.
 Trying to become her again would only navigate you back to the same dark place.

 This is where Radical Self Respect kicks in.
 Unlike fleeting self-care rituals, Radical Self Respect demands a fundamental reimagining of your relationship with yourself.
-It means becoming someone who values wellbeing as deeply as achievement, who sees rest as necessity rather than reward, who measures success by authenticity rather than endurance.
+It means becoming someone who values reversing out of burnout as deeply as achievement, who sees rest as necessity rather than reward, who measures success by authenticity rather than endurance.

 This transformation unfolds in small daily choices that honour your humanity.
 Leaving work on time.
 Taking a proper lunch away from your desk.
 Putting down your phone at night.
 Each tiny choice becomes an act of Radical Self Respect—creating ripples that gradually alter the current of your life, and your very understanding of what it means to live well.